Alexa, turn up the bass! Amazon rolls out equalizer controls for Echo devices

 Amazon also tells me that the new EQ controls are coming to the touchscreens on the Echo Show and Echo Spot smart speakers, so you'll able to adjust the sound with a tap or two, as well.
 On top of that, Amazon made the new EQ controls available to developers as part of Alexa's open software tools, so expect to see these same controls on third-party gadgets like the Sonos Beam, too.

-The new in-app EQ settings are coming to Alexa users across the globe, though Amazon says that the voice controls are limited to English speakers at launch, with other languages still "coming soon."
+The new in-app EQ settings are coming to Alexa users across the globe, though Amazon says that the voice controls are limited to English speakers in the US at launch, with other regions and languages still "coming soon."

 CNET Smart Home

-Note: EDITOR'S NOTE: Updated 2:41 PM EST on 7/23/18 to reflect that voice EQ control is limited to English-speaking customers in the US at launch.